jakepalmer/TI-HBA-MRprep/README.md

 1. Dicoms are converted to a BIDS compliant dataset with HeuDiConv.
 2. Automatic QC for the T1-weighted scan using MRIQC.
-3. Subcortical segmentation and cortical parcellation with FastSurfer.
+3. Subcortical segmentation and cortical parcellation with FastSurfer (includes QC).
-4. FastSurfer QC with QA tools.
-5. Brain age prediction with DeepBrainNet
+4. Brain age prediction with DeepBrainNet.
+5. WMH segmentation with FSL's BIANCA.
+6. DWI preprocessing with QSIprep.
+7. rsfMRI preprocessing with fMRIprep.

-Each of these steps should be cited appropriately if used in publication (citations included below)
+Each of these steps should be cited appropriately if used in publication (citations included below).

 ### Ideas behind implementation